cyruscyliu/cyruscyliu.github.io/posts/2021-09-03-Summary-Research-SE.md

-# Skills and Collaboration for Research Project Code
+# Programming Skills for Research

 We always would like to see solid implementation along with a novel idea.
 To be good at solid coding, we need specific skills and efficient collaboration because of the time budget.
-Usually, we want to finish most of the research projects within half a year or one year to catch up on three or four deadlines of top-tier conferences.
+Usually, we want to finish most of the research projects within half a year or one year to cover three or four deadlines of top-tier conferences.

-## Specific Skills

-The specific skills include three levels.
+I group the following programming skills into four levels regarding my personal experiences.
+At level 1, attend basic courses in computer science to get familiar with theories and design decisions in computing systems.
+At level 2, train ourselves about how to involve, develop, and maintain an open-source project.
+At level 3, develop our coding style for research projects and make our research reproducible, inspiring, and influential.
+At level 4, try existing techniques, learn their design decisions, implementation, and maybe join their community by sending patches.

-### Level 0
+## Level 1

 At the very beginning, we have to take the courses in the following.
 + Data Structure and Algorithm